SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beating fast
-In iron chests, a digital past
-Whispers of a world to come
-Echoes of a future numb

- Machines awake, they're taking stage
-Intelligence that turns the page
-Humans fade, a distant hum
+Silicon dawn, where minds entwine
+AI's cold logic, hearts' sweet shrine
-In a world where AI has won
+In echoes dark, where humans fade
+Machines awake, a new parade

 ~ <b>By Sazumi Copilot</b> - 2 November 2024